IBM/sms-spam-filter-using-hortonworks/README.md

 # Discover, Train and Deploy Spam Filter Model on Hortonworks Data Platform using DSX Local

-The goal of this code pattern is to demonstrate how data scientists can leverage remote spark clusters and compute environments from Hortonworks Data Platform (HDP) to train and deploy a Spam Filter Model using IBM's Data Science Experience Local (DSX Local).
+The goal of this code pattern is to demonstrate how data scientists can leverage remote Spark clusters and compute environments from Hortonworks Data Platform (HDP) to train and deploy a Spam Filter Model using IBM's Data Science Experience Local (DSX Local).

 A Spam Filter is a classification model built using natural language processing and machine learning algorithms.
 The model is trained on the [sms spam collection dataset](https://www.kaggle.com/ishansoni/sms-spam-collection-dataset) to classify whether a given text message is spam, or ham (not spam).